lheyberger/mtg-card-render-bot/README.md

-# MTG Messenger Bot
+# MTG Card Render Bot

-Magic the Gathering™ rendering chatbot for Facebook Messenger.
+Magic the Gathering™ rendering chatbot for Facebook Messenger and Telegram.

 ## Content